 You’ll also need a USB connector for your device – if you’ve lost yours you should be able to find a replacement on the manufacturer’s website or by searching online.

 AA membership covers you 24/7 whether you’re a driver or a passenger, meaning that we cover YOU, not your car.
 Our patrols fix 8 out of 10 of our members’ cars on the roadside.
-Just €8.25 per month offers piece of mind and is a piece of cake for you to arrange.
+Just €8.25 per month offers peace of mind and is a piece of cake for you to arrange.
 Click here to get started.